chromium/chromium/android_webview/docs/java-bridge.md

 When coercing JavaScript "array-like" objects into Java arrays, only indexed properties are preserved, and named properties are shaved off.
-Also, passing an arbitrary JavaScript dictionary object via an interface method is impossible -- it is simply converted into 0, "", or null (depending on the destination Java type).
+Also, passing an arbitrary JavaScript dictionary object via an interface method is impossible—it is simply converted into 0, "", or null (depending on the destination Java type).

 For dealing with method overloading, the spec proposes a cost-based model for